Ckonst00/Ckonst00/README.md

 # Hello there!
 ## I'm Aleksi.

-I'm a second year student Software Engineering student at Turku University of Applied Sciences.
+I'm a second year Software Engineering student at Turku University of Applied Sciences.